CompNet/NaNet/README.md

   * File `interactions.csv`: list of scenes with the involved characters.
   * File `pages.csv`: list of pages with their number of panels.
   * File `volumes.csv`: list of volumes (issues) in the series.
-  * Folder `networks`: all the networks extracted from the above tables.
+  * Folder `networks`: all the networks extracted from the above tables, as Graphml files and plots.
   * Folder `stats`: CSV and plot files containing the statistics computed for the corpus and for these networks.
 * Folder `log`: logs produced when running the scripts.
 * Folder `res`: resources used by the `R` scripts.